 This got me thinking about how cadavers were squashed into boxes and the whole shipping concept and so I thought it was time to share just a few of these stories with you here.
 No doubt this post is only the start of many more.

 The Packing Process

-I’ve written before about how body snatchers actually got cadavers from the grave but if you haven’t come across that post yet, you may like to read ‘5 Rules Every Body Snatcher Should Know’ which you can find here, or another favourite of mine ‘What Did Body Snatchers Actually Do’ which you can find here to put you a bit more in the picture before we start.
+I’ve written before about how body snatchers removed cadavers from the grave but if you haven’t come across that post yet, you may like to read ‘The fundamental Rules of Bodysnatching which you can find here, or another favourite of mine ‘What Did Body Snatchers Actually Do’ which you can find here to put you a bit more in the picture before we start.